jmcnamara/XlsxWriter/CONTRIBUTING.md

 ### Upgrade to the latest version of the module

 The bug you are reporting may already be fixed in the latest version of the module.
-You can check which version of xlsxWriter that you are using as follows:
+You can check which version of xlsxwriter that you are using as follows:

     python -c 'import xlsxwriter; print(xlsxwriter.__version__)'